henrikbeck95/shell_script_library/docs/description/description_about_this.md

 - SilverArch
     > In my personal [SilverArch](https://github.com/henrikbeck95/silverarch) project, I was developing my own operating system based on ArchLinux.
 I had more than 4000 lines inside one single file.
 It was very helpful to be this way because I could download, install and run all source code with a single command on terminal.
 Then the script was set to transform the ArchLinux black screen into an final user operating with graphical interface and all the essentials applications installed and configured.

     > After **Shell Script Library** has been implemented to this script, I could reduce to about 1200 number of lines to do all the same work it should be done.
+Almost 3000 lines could be safe.

 <!--
 - Voice Assistant for Linux